-Borrowers Are Increasingly Mobile-First
+Customers Are Increasingly Mobile-First

 Today, 79% of people check their phones within 15 minutes of waking up.
 And once they’re awake, they’re increasingly choosing to stay connected by incorporating the latest technology into their daily lives.
 According to research published by salesforce, 64% of consumers expect companies to instantly respond and interact with them.

-Smartphone, Smart Loan
+Smartphone, Smart Finacial Services

 Research shows that the cell phone is the starting point for 80% of Internet searches.
-For lenders, providing a delightful, productive customer journey on the cell phone isn’t a nice to have – it’s a requirement.
+For banks, providing a delightful, productive customer journey on the cell phone isn’t a nice to have – it’s a requirement.
 Here’s the reason: 43% of adults say that they regularly use their smartphone for financial management, including loans.

-- Minimize information required: Loan applications are designed for face to face meetings – they typically have dozens of fields and a lenders guiding hand to complete.
+- Minimize information required: Applications are designed for face to face meetings – they typically have dozens of fields and a lenders guiding hand to complete.
 However, on a cellular phone, those forms simply don’t work.
 Every extra field on your mobile loan application increases the likelihood of a customer abandoning it.
-When putting together a mobile-friendly form, make sure that every field is absolutely necessary to the application process.
+When putting together a mobile-friendly form, make sure that every field show is absolutely necessary to reduce the number of fields in the application process.
 Then, make the form even easier to comprehend quickly by placing labels above each field.
 Doing so will ensure that your customers will only have to read vertically, instead of scrolling left and right.

 - Use engaging language: If an application is written up in a style that’s difficult to understand, applicants are more likely to become frustrated and abandon the process.
 Whenever possible, it’s a good idea to make the language used in your applications more conversational.
-For example, “Tell us about yourself” is more effective then “Please fill in your personal identification number.”
+For example, “Tell us about yourself” is more effective than “Please fill in your personal identification number.”